 “Doorstep Dispensaree Ltd, which supplies medicines to customers and care homes, left approximately 500,000 documents in unlocked containers at the back of its premises in Edgware.
 The documents included names, addresses, dates of birth, NHS numbers, medical information and prescriptions belonging to an unknown number of people.”

-The deadline to pay the fine is set by the ICO for January 17.
-The Doorstep Dispensaree has also been issued an enforcement notice and was ordered to improve its data protection practices within three months.
+The Doorstep Dispensaree was also issued an enforcement notice and was ordered to improve its data protection practices within three months.
 Failure to do so could result in further enforcement action.